maphew/zadam-trilium-wiki/Kubernetes-server-installation.md

 # Root privileges

 Trilium docker container needs to be run with root privileges.
-The node process inside the container will be started with reduced privileges (uid 1000) after some initialization logic.
+The node process inside the container will be started with reduced privileges (uid:gid 1000:1000) after some initialization logic.
 Make sure that you don't use a security context which changes the user id.
+To use a different uid:gid for file storage and the application, please use the USER_UID & USER_GID environment variables.

 The docker image will also fix the permissions of /home/node so you don't have to use an init container.